 In our opinion, the actuarial assumptions used are reasonable, taking into account the experience of the plan and reasonable long-term expectations, and represent our best estimate of the anticipated long-term experience under the plan.
 The actuary performs an analysis of plan experience periodically and recommends changes if, in the opinion of the actuary, assumption changes are needed to more accurately reflect expected future experience.
 The last full experience analysis was performed for the period July 1, 2013 to June 30, 2017.
 Based on that experience study, the Board adopted new assumptions effective beginning with the June 30, 2018 valuation to better reflect expected future experience.
-Based on our annual analysis of recent claims experience, changes were made to the per capita claims cost rates effective June 30, 2018 to better reflect expected future healthcare experience.
-Based on recent experience, the health care cost trend assumptions were also updated.
-A summary of the actuarial assumptions and methods used in this actuarial valuation is shown in Sections 5.2 and 5.3.
+Based on our annual analysis of recent claims experience, changes were made to the per capita claims cost rates effective June 30, 2019 to better reflect expected future healthcare experience.
+A summary of the actuarial assumptions and methods used in this actuarial valuation is shown in Sections 4.2 and 4.3.

 Governmental Accounting Standards Board (GASB) Statement No. 74 (GASB 74) was effective for TRS DCR beginning with fiscal year ending June 30, 2017, and GASB 75 was effective beginning with fiscal year ending June 30, 2018.
 Separate GASB 74 and GASB 75 reports have been prepared.
-Section 3 of this report contains accounting information previously disclosed under GASB 25 for fiscal years 2007 through 2013 and accounting information previously disclosed under GASB 43 for fiscal years 2007 through 2016.